leeonscoding/personal-apps-backend-api/readme.md

 ## Loan tracing app
 * postgresql with neon db
-* h2 datbase for dev with details config in properties file
+* h2 database for dev with details config in properties file
-* spring profies (dev, prod)
+* spring profiles (dev, prod)
 * db migration setup with liquibase where there is one master changelog which contains child changelogs.
 The scripts are configured as sql
 * Persisting enums in JPA
 * Annotation-based auditing metadata (@CreatedDate)
-* lombook for less code
+* lombok for less code
-* builder pattern using lombook
+* builder pattern using lombok
 * @DataJpaTest
 * use record for dto objects
 * Use JPA annotation processor
 * Jpa sorting, specification
 * Global exception handler
+* AOP annotations - Aspect, Pointcut, Before, After, AfterReturning, AfterThrowing, Around
+* Log4j2 (lombok)